mfcats/SplineLib/README.md

 	 $ spack repo add path/to/SplineLib/scripts/spack-repo

-Now you can install the SplineLib.
+After that you can install the SplineLib.

 	 $ spack install splinelib